Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 * Who last modified it
 * When it was last modified

-The query directory pages now include a filter bar that lets you quickly search for any query you care about.
+The pages also include a filter bar that lets you quickly search for any query you care about.

 <img src="_img/09_15_04.png"; alt="Find queries filter" style="border:1px solid Silver; display: block; margin: auto;" />